Fact-checked by the SnapMessages editorial team

 “Becoming more productive isn’t just about managing your time more efficiently — it’s about managing yourself differently.”

-The weekly review is where that self-management happens in practice.
+That self-management happens in practice during the weekly review.
 If your app has a review mode, spend 15 minutes every Friday using it.
 That single habit, applied consistently, does more than any other feature combination.

 Who Should and Who Should Not